Want to know one of the things people tend to neglect in DIY logo design? The background.

 Also, while many websites are white, that’s not always the case.
 How will your logo look when it’s on a black or solid-colored page?
 If you’re using a confining space — like a circle or square — then it’s easier for your logo to sit on top of any color.
 With a transparent background, like the USA TV Network logo, you’ll have to think about how it will impact the design if the background color doesn’t go with your typical logo colors.

-Now that you understand the basic factors to consider, here are some of the most popular choices for logo backgrounds:
+Now that you understand the basic factors to consider, here are some logos, designed with our logo maker, with some of the most popular choices for backgrounds:

 White is one of the most commonly used logo background colors.
 If you use white, it means that when your logo is printed on another surface, the background will stay white (which isn’t the same as a transparent logo background; we’ll get to this below).
 You’ll need to have your logo confined to a set space with a white background.